Stuyk/altv-vscode-docs/docs/altClient/on.md

+---
+title: 'alt.on'
-Used to emit from one resource to another or the same resource.
+description: 'Used to emit from one resource to another or the same resource.'
+prefix: '[Client]'
+---

+# alt.on

 **Example Usage**